mygrocerydeals/gradle-s3-plugin/README.md

 For a directory upload:

-  + `keyPrefix` - root S3 prefix under which to create the uploaded contents
+  + `keyPrefix` - root S3 prefix under which to create the uploaded contents *(optional, if not provided files will be uploaded to S3 bucket root)*
   + `sourceDir` - local directory containing the contents to be uploaded

 A directory upload will always overwrite existing content if it already exists under the specified S3 prefix.